What is CSA? Community Supported / Community Shared Agriculture

 LARGE SHARES - 8-10 items/week

-These contain larger quantities of veggies and sometimes greater variety than the small shares.
+These generally contain larger quantities of the same veggies in our Regular Box.
 They are a good size for households of 2-4 eaters, or smaller households who cook fresh every day and/or eat a plant-based diet.

 *If you think the shares will be too much food, consider sharing with a friend or neighbour.
 At this point we are only offering two box sizes.